Here's a look at what will be open and closed on the Natal Day weekend:

-Many grocery stores in HRM indicate they will be opening at noon and closing at 5 p.m. or 6 p.m.
+Many grocery stores in HRM indicate they will only be open from noon until 6 p.m.

-NSLCS in the HRM will only be open from noon until 6 p.m.
-If you're leaving town for the long weekend, liquor stores in other parts of the province will be open from 10 a.m. to 9 p.m.
+NSLCS in the HRM and Central Nova Scotia will only be open from noon until 6 p.m.
+If you're leaving town for the long weekend, liquor stores in the northeastern and southwestern parts of the province will be open during regular business hours.